devsuhh/instagram_story_hider/README.md

 # Instagram Story Hider

-Instagram Story Hider is a Chrome extension that allows you to hide users from your Instagram story and provides features to export and import hidden users.
+Instagram Story Hider is a Chrome extension that allows you to hide users from your Instagram story from a text file.

 ## Features